-When creating a material using the Standard shaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
+When you create a material with the Standard shaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
 Supports a wide range of shader types and combinations.
 More info

-See in Glossary exposes a “metallic” value that states whether the material is metallic or not.
-In the case of a metallic material, the Albedo color will control the color of your specular reflection and most light will be reflected as specular reflections.
-Non metallic materials will have specular reflections that are the same color as the incoming light and will barely reflect when looking at the surface face-on.
+Standard: The shader exposes a “metallic” value that states whether the material is metallic or not.
+In the case of a metallic material, the Albedo color controls the color of the specular reflection and most light reflects as specular reflections.
+Non-metallic materials have specular reflections that are the same color as the incoming light and barely reflect when looking at the surface face-on.

-It is generally possible to achieve a good representation of most common material types using either method, so for the most part choosing one or the other is a matter of personal preference to suit your art workflow.
-For instance, to below is an example of a rubbery plastic material created in both Standard and Standard Specular workflows:
+You can achieve a good representation of most common material types using either method, so for the most part choosing one or the other is a matter of personal preference to suit your art workflow.
+The following example shows a rubbery plastic material created in both Standard and Standard Specular workflows:

-The first image represents the metallic workflow, where we are setting this material to zero (non metallic).
-The second setup is nearly identical but we set the specular to nearly black (so we don’t get metallic mirror-like reflections)
+The first image represents the metallic workflow, where you set the metallic to zero (non-metallic).
+The second setup is nearly identical but you set the specular to nearly black (so you don’t get metallic mirror-like reflections).

 In the world of Physically Based ShadingAn advanced lighting model that simulates the interactions between materials and light in a way that mimics reality.
 More info

 See in Glossary you can use references from known real-world materials.
 For some examples of these references, see our Material Charts.